What is a Trust?

 The main benefit of using a third party trust over a self-settled trust is that a third party trust does not require the Medicaid payback provision.
 This means that upon the beneficiary’s death, the estate is not required to give remaining assets, if any, to the state, but instead can leave them to other family members.

-To learn more about common estate planning issues, check out our free guide, Estate Planning Pitfalls: The 12 Most Common Threats to Your Estate & Your Family's Future, or to discuss your estate planning concerns, please call our office at 919-443-3035 or use our contact form.
+To learn more about planning for a loved one with special needs, check out our free guide, Legal Planning For Children And Young Adults With Special Needs, or to discuss your estate planning concerns, please call our office at 919-443-3035 or use our contact form.